s100projects/S100_ATX_MB/README.md

   These are characterized limits, but convection currents, airflow patterns, and venting efficiencies within different enclosures can vary wildly, so please error on the side of caution.
 More airflow is generally better.

+  The +16V section takes advantage of a lower voltage and more efficient MOSFET than can be used in the 24V section (primarily because the higher switching voltages in the 24V section did not allow for using the lower voltage MOSTFET).

+  However, since the +16V section does use the more efficient MOSFET, it does not require a fan to achieve its full loading of 4-amps.
+A fan may still be required depending on the loading for the other output voltages.

+  The -16V section (at 0.5A maximum) is more limited in its output current, since this supply rail is generally just used for RS-232 I/O output and has limited current draw.

-### 24V Current and Thermal Limits ###
+### 8-Inch FDD Current and Thermal Limits ###

-The 24V 8" drive supply section behaves similarly to that of the 7.5v/8V section.
+The 24V 8" floppy disk drive supply section behaves similarly to that of the 7.5v/8V section.
 Above 2.7-amps of continuous loading, a fan is required.
 Startup currents are generally not a factor in the thermal limits described here.

-### 16V Current and Thermal Limits ###

-The 16V section takes advantage of a lower voltage and more efficient MOSFET than can be used in the 24V section (primarily because the higher switching voltages in the 24V section did not allow for using the lower voltage MOSTFET).

-However, since the 16V section does use the more efficient MOSFET, it does not require a fan to achieve its full loading of 4-amps.
-A fan may still be required depending on the loading for the other output voltages.

-### Fan Requirements above 70% Loading ###
+### Fan Requirements under High Loads ###

-Regardless of the individual current loadings, whenever the output currents are 70% or higher of the total current limits, a fan should be used.
+Regardless of the individual current loadings, whenever the +7.5V/+8V or +24V output currents are 70% or higher of the total rated current limits, a fan should be used.

 ## Installation and Wiring Requirements ##